-Solar panels at Providence Career and Technical Academy in Providence, RI

-Monitoring Performance - Nearly all systems are installed with at least some temperature probes, and many include flow meters and digital temperature monitoring at several points in the system.
+Solar panels at Providence Career and Technical Academy in Providence, RI with at least some temperature probes, and many include flow meters and digital temperature monitoring at several points in the system.
 Monitoring and recording system performance over time will assist in identifying problems early.
 Some operators keep daily logs, but weekly recorded information is sufficient.
 At a minimum, a log should be kept of the following: